 FULL OR PARTIAL CIRCUMCISION

 Full circumcision means moderate cutting of inner and outer foreskin to expose the head of the penis.
-Partial circumcision leaves some loose skin which might partially cover the head of the penis and is very similar to loose circumcision.
+Partial circumcision leaves some loose skin, which might partially cover the head of the penis and is very similar to loose circumcision.
 Full circumcision might give a false impression of loose/partial circumcision when the penis is in a flaccid state.
-Partial circumcision is possible but it has a few complications in the long term.
+Partial circumcision is possible, but it has a few complications in the long term.
 These can be discussed with our specialist.

 1. High and low “cut” circumcision

 This concept is due to the scar line from the groove (sulcus) of the head of the penis (corona of the glans) and also depends upon how much inner skin is removed.
-High “cut” means excess outer skin along with shaft of penile skin is cut, leaving long inner skin.
-Low “cut” means to cut more inner skin so that the scar line is very close to groove of the head of the penis.
-Some men think completely opposite to this concept.
+High “cut” means excess outer skin along with a shaft of the penile skin is cut, leaving long inner skin.
+Low “cut” means to cut more inner skin so that the scar line is very close to the groove of the head of the penis.
+Some men think completely opposite of this concept.
 They may think “cut” or scar line is taken in relation to the base of the penis.
 These high or low styles are not possible in all men.
-To put a scar line in the middle of the shaft or close to the base of the penis is not recommended as it leaves too long inner skin which can swell up due to lymphatic drainage (lymphoedema) and also over time, the inner skin stretches to become a loose fold of skin which gives unsatisfactory results in the long term.
+To put a scar line in the middle of the shaft or close to the base of the penis is not recommended as it leaves too long inner skin, which can swell up due to lymphatic drainage (lymphoedema) and also over time, the inner skin stretches to become a loose fold of skin which gives unsatisfactory results in the long term.
 This also involves cutting too much shaft of penile skin.

 2. Tight versus loose circumcision

 This might depend upon many factors such as how much total foreskin is removed, the mobility of penile shaft skin and attachment of the skin at the base of the penis at the abdomen (penoscrotal junction).
 Tightness of skin around the penis is sometimes not possible, no matter how much foreskin is removed during the circumcision.
-This is due to loose attachment of skin at the shaft of the penis.
+This is due to loose attachment of skin on the shaft of the penis.
 This might be caused by congenital reasons or the aging process.
 Tight circumcision should not be confused with quality of erection which depends upon many factors.
-Erection is not affected by circumcision.
+The erection is not affected by circumcision.
 Loose circumcision may also be similar to partial circumcision.
 These concepts should be taken according the flaccid and erect state of the penis.
 Tight circumcision is not possible for those who have a considerable difference in size between fully flaccid and fully erect penis.
-They might have a painful erection during sexual activity if a tight circumcision is performed.
+They might have a painful erection during sexual activity, if a tight circumcision is performed.

 Religious and cultural circumcision

 Expectations for people who have circumcision due to religious and cultural reasons is to expose the whole head (glans) of the penis.
 This is possible in most cases.
-Some people have very short penile shaft skin, mobile shaft of penis skin and partially buried penis due to many factors.
+Some people have a very short penile shaft skin, mobile shaft of penis skin and partially buried penis due to many factors.
 To expose the head of the penis is not the best option for these patients as they may require some extra-skin for normal erections.

 ALTERNATIVE TO CIRCUMCISION

-There are alternatives to full circumcision, such as excision of frenulum, V-Y plasty operation called preputioplasty, frenuloplasty, partial circumcision or medical treatments.
+There are alternatives to full circumcision, such as excision of the frenulum, V-Y plasty operation called preputioplasty, frenuloplasty, partial circumcision or medical treatments.
 These are personal preferences and can be discussed further with our specialist.

 BEFORE OPERATION ASSESSMENT